S & R Law Firm

 The Commonwealth of Virginia takes drunk driving very seriously.
 In fact, Virginia is home to some of the country’s strictest drunk driving laws.
 License revocation, jail time, and expensive fines are not uncommon for DUI offenders, whether they are state residents or receive a DUI in Virginia with an out of state license.

 Even a first offense DUI in Virginia is considered a criminal offense.
 Any DUIs received within 10 years of the first DUI bring mandatory jail time, while a third DUI is considered a felony.
 Under Virginia law, anyone whose Blood Alcohol Content (BAC) is .08 or above will be charged with a DUI, or if the driver is under 21 years old, if their BAC is .02 percent.
-In addition, under Virginia state statutes 182.-268.3, anyone who refuses to submit to a BAC test will receive a license suspension for one year.
+In addition, under Virginia state statutes 182.-268.3, anyone who refuses to submit to a BAC test will receive a license suspension for one year, and cannot request a restricted license of the court for at least 30 days after the conviction.

 In 2018 alone, 19,790 people were convicted of DUIs in Virginia.
 According to the Virginia Department of Motor Vehicles, drivers charged with a DUI in the state can expect to pay between $5000 and $20,000, depending on the severity of the offense.
 From lost income and bail expenses to fines, increased car insurance premiums, and legal fees, a DUI brings with it serious expenses.